shelkesays/python-courses/README.md

-lpthw
+Learn Python The Hard Way
 =====

-Exercises from Learn programming the hard way
+Exercises from Learn python the hard way